alexypdu/nyu-tandon-bridge-winter-2021/README.md

 This non-credit certificate course is equivalent to 400 hours of learning and more than three courses containing topics in Computer Programming in C++, Object Oriented Design, Discrete Math, Data Structures and Algorithms, Principles of Operating Systems, and Introduction to Computer Networks.
 Students will be required to use the [NYU Tandon Bridge program textbooks](https://engineering.nyu.edu/academics/programs/nyu-tandon-bridge/preparatory-resources).

 Basic proficiency in college algebra and some exposure to C++ is recommended for success in the course.
 Please see our suggested [Preparatory Resources](https://engineering.nyu.edu/academics/programs/nyu-tandon-bridge/preparatory-resources) for learning prior to the start of the course.

+## Notes

+My final grade is **A**, and all the homework and exams (except exam 4) are **corrected** after graded.
+Feel free to open issues or email me if you have any questions about the Bridge program.